chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 </tbody></table>
 <br>

-This `data.frame` will have at least the following columns.
+This `data.frame` will have the following columns required by the schema.
+There may be additional, optional columns from the original study.

 <table><tbody>
     <tr>